Signs and Symptoms of Overdose

 Why We Do This Work

 We believe students should have access to resources to protect both themselves and others.
-The availability of these resources promotes the safety and well-being of students and reduces the risk of tragedy on and off campus, as well as reduces stigma.
+The availability of these resources promotes the safety and wellbeing of students and reduces the risk of tragedy on and off campus, as well as reduces stigma.
 Students should feel comfortable assisting their peers during a possible overdose without worrying about repercussions.

 How to Access Support on Campus

 Stop by Wellness and Prevention Services on the ground floor of the Miles Annas Student Support building.
 We are located on the side of the building closest to Plemmons Student Union and are open weekdays from 8am-5pm.
 Simply ask for Narcan/naloxone or fentanyl testing strips (or both) at the reception desk and we’ll provide it, no questions asked.
-Wellness and Prevention Services staff does want to ensure an individual can effectively respond to an overdose and successfully use the resources, so brief, confidential training is available.
+Wellness and Prevention Services staff does want to ensure an individual can effectively respond to an overdose and successfully use the resources, so brief, confidential training is available and encouraged.

 Accessing resources through M.S.
 Shook Student Health Services.